Monday, June 3, 2024

 An appealing theory has it that aliens planted Amanita muscaria on the Earth.
 People who have sampled this toxic mushroom (carefully enough to be able to tell the tale: I do not recommend trying this) have had out-of-body experiences.
 Some had the impression they floated way, way above the Earth and explored the cosmos.

 Aliens would have given us this way of experiencing the outer world rather than by physical means.
-While I know this is sweet folklore, the concept implies that aliens might move, transport themselves, translocate or communicate using completely different means from us.
+While I know this is sweet folklore, the concept implies that aliens might transport themselves, or communicate using completely different means from us.
 No metal, no fuel, no electromagnetic waves.

 Is there life on other planets that is not particularly intelligent?